 It also bears a resemblance to the Star Trek: The Next Generation episode “Allegiance”, in which Captain Picard is captured by aliens and replaced by an artificial version.

 The android Kirk is quite convincing and orders the Enterprise to continue to its next mission.
-Loyung informs the real trio that the ship has left and they are now his “guests”.
+Loyung informs the real trio that the ship has left and they remain his “guests”.
 They are each given a beautiful woman for company.

-The girl assigned to Kirk reveals that they are slated to marry the Starfleet officers the next day.
+The girl assigned to Kirk reveals they are expected to marry the officers the following day.
 She has a boyfriend who opposes the marriage, but they cannot resist.

 Before Kirk can discover more, the guards find them.
 Loyung orders Kirk and Kuyin brought before him.
-He refuses to stop the destruction of the Enterprise, but finishes the explanations Kuyin started.
+He refuses to stop the destruction of the Enterprise, but finishes the explanation Kuyin started.
 Hundreds of years ago, the Aurorals achieved racial purity.
-But the species is unhappy.
+Now the species is unhappy.
 He has decided that what they need is variety.
 Kirk, McCoy and Spock will provide it.

 Kirk is disgusted and resists, but a rescue attempt fails.

-On board the Enterprise, the crew have started to notice odd behavior from the android versions of Kirk, Spock and McCoy.
+On board the Enterprise, the crew have started to notice odd behavior from the androids.
 “McCoy” is strapped to a bed and examined.
 His android nature — and explosive device — are revealed.
 The three duplicates are beamed off the ship just in time.
 They explode in space.

 When the Enterprise enters orbit, Loyung is about to ready planetary defenses when his copy emerges.
-The two Loyungs square off and the android version kills the real one.
+The two Loyungs square off.
+The android kills the real one.